Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### Detections

-- Edits on the "Secure Preferences" file not by Chrome processes
+- Edits on the "Secure Preferences" file not by Chrome processes (credit to waldo-IRC on this idea)
 - Identify anomalous chrome extension file locations
 - Low prevalence extensions